drwhut/tabletop-club/README.md

-# OpenTabletop
+# Tabletop Club

-OpenTabletop is an open-source multiplayer game that allows you to play your favourite tabletop games in a physics-driven 3D environment with the use of easy-to-make
+Tabletop Club is an open-source multiplayer game that allows you to play your favourite tabletop games in a physics-driven 3D environment with the use of easy-to-make
 [asset packs](https://opentabletop.readthedocs.io/en/latest/custom_assets/asset_packs/index.html)!